kolypto/py-overc/README.md

   Whenever a Server reports for the first time, OverC remembers it and stores its name and access key.
   Subsequent connections are only authorized if the same server key is used.

+  You can provide any name/key pair for the server identification: the server is automatically registered at OverC.
+  Just make sure you keep using the same identification pair: if you try to send a key that's different from the one that was used initially, you'll get an `403 Forbidden` error in response.

 * `"period"` is the reporting period in seconds the server promises to keep.